Francesco215/autoregressive_diffusion/README.md

     <img src="readme_images/plot.png" width="49%">
 </p>

+> In the image above on the left how the average loss goes down as the training progresses (~12h of a RTX4090).
+On the right it is shown the relashionship between the loss, the noise applied and the position along the sequence.

 However the losses are normalized by their expected value with respect to $\sigma$ before being averaged inside of the batch.